 LARGE INCOME, HIGH TAX DEBT

-Mr. E was an executive at a Phoenix company with about 100 employees.
-His income approached a few hundred thousand per year and his tax debt was more than $350,000.00 with interest and penalty.
+Mr. E was a manager at a large company.
+His income was above “middle-class” and his tax debt was more than $350,000.00 with interest and penalty.
 He had several years remaining on the 10 year statute of limitations period for collection and had negotiated a large payment plan with the IRS of more than $4000.00 per month.
 He wasn’t a good Offer in Compromise candidate because his income when compared to the IRS’ standard budget for his family size left enough to pay the debt over the remaining statute period and then some.
 He thought he wouldn’t qualify for a chapter 7 bankruptcy for the same reason…too much income.
 He didn’t realize that a small exception existed for people to qualify for chapter 7 bankruptcy in 9th Circuit States like Arizona if the majority of their debt was tax debt.
-He used this exception and filed for bankruptcy discharging all but $50,000.00 of his tax debt.
-He then changed his payment plan to one based on time, not income, and dropped the payment plan to less than $750.00 per month.
+He used this exception, filed for bankruptcy and was able to discharge all but $85,000.00 of his tax debt.
+He then changed his payment plan to one based on time, not income, and dropped the payment plan amount to the IRS substantially.

 CHALLENGING IRS SUBSTITUTE RETURNS